 The thyroid, coupled with a healthy immune system, is capable of resisting the impact of these environmental insults.
 The operative word is “healthy”.
 Because we endure so much stress, we burden our endocrine and immune systems until function becomes sluggish at best.
 To add insult to injury, we don’t even feed our fuel systems with adequate nourishment for them to run.
 It’s like putting dirty gas in the car.
 It will run, but it will sputter, lurch, cut out, and just run slower, until it grinds to a halt.
 We call it fatigue, depression, or lack of motivation.

 In addition, the thyroid regulates the rate of virtually every organ and system in the body, including how much energy the body uses, how the body uses nutrients and glucose, the rhythms of the heart, lungs, digestive tract, brain and metabolic action of each cell.
 In addition to facilitating normal cell reproduction, growth, and body weight the thyroid regulates the rate of oxygen usage in all tissues, and repair of damaged or diseased tissues.
 It senses water balance, function of circulating systems, muscles, nerves, sex organs, fat metabolism and more.
 Since the thyroid controls the metabolic rate of every cell, it affects many conditions in the body.

 It is in our best interest to take care of our poor thyroid.
-There is much we have to learn, but much we can do to help.
+There is much we can do to help.

 ©2012 Holly A. Carling, O.M.D., L.Ac., Ph.D.